Choose a program

 Career mobility for radiographers is excellent.
 With further education or experience, opportunities exist for advancement in education, management and additional imaging modalities.

-Senior radiographers and those in specialty areas, such as computerized tomography (CT), magnetic resonance imaging (MRI) and special procedures, can expect to earn upward of $55,000.
+Nationwide, the mean salary for radiologic technologists is $59,000 according to the Bureau of Labor Statistics.
+Senior radiographers and those in specialty areas, such as computerized tomography (CT), magnetic resonance imaging (MRI) and special procedures, can expect to earn upward of $95,000.
 Salary is dependent upon location and employer.